syncfusion-content/wpf-docs/wpf/TabControl/ContextMenu.md

 ### Check or uncheck the custom tab list menu items

 You can check or uncheck the custom tab list menu items by using `CustomMenuItem.IsChecked` property.
-You can disable the cheakable functionalities of the tab list menu items by using the `CustomMenuItem.IsCheckable` property value as `false`.
+You can disable the checkable functionalities of the tab list menu items by using the `CustomMenuItem.IsCheckable` property value as `false`.
 The default value of `CustomMenuItem.IsCheckable` property is `true` and `CustomMenuItem.IsChecked` property value is `false`.

 {% tabs %}
 {% highlight XAML %}